joist-orm/joist-orm/README.markdown

 ### Building Joist

-After checkout:
+For contributing to Joist itself, after checkout:

 - Run `yarn install`
-- Run `yarn build` to compile all packages
+- Run `yarn build` or `yarn build -w` to compile all packages
 - Run `yarn db` to boot up a Docker postgres instance w/the integration test schema.
 - Run `yarn test` to run the tests.
 - Prior to committing your changes, run `yarn workspaces run format`